TechHog8984/Hide-Instance/README.md

     HideObject.Hide(Object, Object.Parent --[[again, THERE MUST BE A PARENT!!!!]])
 ```

+## HookIndex option<br>The HookIndex option is not required and will determine whether or not you want to hook the game's __index metamethod to ensure your Instance is more hidden.<br>

 # Issues, Bugs, etc,.
 ## If you experience any issues, bugs, etc,. or even if you want to make a suggestion, then please make a [new issue](https://github.com/TechHog8984/Hide-Instance/issues/new).